randallerasmus/randallerasmus/README.md

 # 💫 About Me:
-Randall Erasmus is a seasoned software developer with expertise in Java,<br> Angular, and Spring technologies.
-With a background in financial crime investigation,<br> he transitioned to a senior developer role, working on complex backend applications<br> and frontend integrations.
-Randall is also a certified Oracle Cloud Infrastructure <br>Generative AI Professional, constantly enhancing his skills in modern software<br> development practices.
+Randall Erasmus is a seasoned software developer with expertise in Java, Angular, and Spring technologies.
+With a background in financial crime investigation, he transitioned to a senior developer role, working on complex backend applications and frontend integrations.
+Randall is also a certified Oracle Cloud Infrastructure Generative AI Professional, constantly enhancing his skills in modern software development practices.
 His current projects focus on building robust applications.

 # 💻 Tech Stack: